 Let’s have a real discussion about some of the struggles of pastors wives.

 Will anyone ever REALLY talk about the struggles of pastors wives?
-It seems most every article I find is a pastor’s wife saying how easy it is (FOR HER) to be in the role and how grateful SHE IS God has given this “position”.
+It seems almost every article I find is a pastor’s wife saying how easy it is (FOR HER) to be in the role and how grateful SHE IS God has given her the “position”.
 Here’s the thing: I feel that way too… most of the time.
 Still, other times this is just HARD.
 It’s like having a job you really didn’t apply for, yet, you find yourself in the heat of it trying to figure out what to do and when.

 Am I the only one?
 Just so you know, I am convinced I am not, so, don’t try it.

 Speaking of not “trying it”, if you’re not a pastor’s wife, please close this page.
 It really isn’t relevant to you, so have the integrity to exit left.
 Thanks!
 If you like my nutty personality, Please check me and my madness out at www.godsygirl.com. <3

 Again, I know I’m not the only one who feels being a pastors wife can be tough at times.